-AXIS has an established Group-Wide Enterprise Risk Management ("ERM") framework which provides a structured and consistent approach to ensuring that risks are appropriately identified, measured, monitored and controlled with clear ownership and appropriate levels of oversight.
+AXIS has an established Group-Wide Enterprise Risk Management ("ERM") framework which provides a structured and consistent approach to ensuring that risks are appropriately identified, assessed, managed, monitored and reported with clear ownership and appropriate levels of oversight.
 This framework is implemented consistently and proportionately across the AXIS Group and its legal entities, including the Company.

-The mission of ERM at AXIS is to promptly identify, measure, report and monitor risks that affect the achievement of our strategic, operational and financial objectives.
+The mission of ERM at AXIS is to promptly identify, assess, manage, monitor and report risks that affect the achievement of our strategic, operational and financial objectives.
 The key objectives of the risk management framework are to:

-- Protect our capital base and earnings by monitoring our risks against our stated risk appetite and limits; - Promote a sound risk management culture through disciplined and informed risk taking; - Enhance value creation and contribute to an optimal risk-return profile by providing the basis for efficient capital deployment; - Support our Group-wide decision-making process by providing reliable and timely risk information; - Achieve our global legal and regulatory risk obligations; - Support our external credit rating agency assessments; and - Safeguard AXIS' reputation.
+- Protect our capital base and earnings by monitoring our risks against our stated risk appetite and limits; - Promote a sound risk management culture through disciplined and informed risk taking; - Enhance value creation and contribute to an optimal risk-return profile by providing the basis for efficient capital deployment; - Support our Group-wide decision-making process by providing reliable and timely risk information; and - Safeguard AXIS' reputation.

 The ERM framework is an evolving framework which develops in response to changes in the Company's internal and external environment in order to remain relevant to the business and enhance value creation.
-The implementation and oversight of the framework is the responsibility of the Risk Function, which is led by the Chief Risk Officer.
+The implementation and oversight of the framework is the responsibility of the Risk Function, which is led by the Chief Risk Officer ("CRO").

-The key elements of the ERM Framework are described in further detail below and include Risk Governance, Risk Strategy/Appetite Statement, the Risk Management Cycle and Risk Controls.
+The key elements of the ERM Framework are described in further detail below and include Risk Governance, Risk Strategy/ Appetite Statement, the Risk Management Cycle and Risk Controls.